M109 howitzer

-The M109 is an American 155 mm turreted self-propelled howitzer, first introduced in the early 1960s to replace the M44.
+The M109 Paladin is an American 155 mm turreted self-propelled howitzer, first introduced in the early 1960s to replace the M44 and M52.
 It has been upgraded a number of times, most recently to the M109A7.
 The M109 family is the most common Western indirect-fire support weapon of maneuver brigades of armored and mechanized infantry divisions.

-The M109 has a crew of four: the section chief/commander, the driver, the gunner, and the ammunition handler/loader.
-The chief or gunner aims the cannon left or right (deflection) and up and down (quadrant).
+It has a crew of four: the section chief/commander, the driver, the gunner, and the ammunition handler/loader.

 The British Army replaced its M109s with the AS-90.
 Several European armed forces have or are currently replacing older M109s with the German PzH 2000.
 Upgrades to the M109 were introduced by the U.S. (see variants) and by Switzerland (KAWEST).
-With the cancellation of the U.S. Crusader and Non-Line-of-Sight Cannon, the M109A6 ("Paladin") will likely remain the principal self-propelled howitzer for the U.S. until the new M1299 enters service.
+With the cancellation of the U.S. Crusader, non-line-of-sight cannon and M1299, the M109A6 ("Paladin") will likely remain the principal self-propelled howitzer for the U.S. until a replacement enters service.

 Operational history

 The M109 was the medium variant of a U.S. program to adopt a common chassis for its self-propelled artillery units.
 The light version, the M108 Howitzer, was phased out during the Vietnam War, but many were rebuilt as M109s.

 The M109 saw its combat debut in Vietnam.
 Around 200 vehicles were deployed in 1966, but the entire fleet suffered a mechanical malfunction within a year of operation.
 The U.S. dispatched engineers and mechanics, but all M109s were recalled back to the U.S. in 1967 after failing to repair in the field.
-The howitzer underwent upgrades afterward, which resulted in the M109A1 variant that went into production in 1970.
+The howitzer underwent upgrades afterward, which resulted in the M109A1.

 Israel used the M109 against Egypt in the 1973 Yom Kippur War and in the 1982 and 2006 Lebanon Wars.
 Iran used the M109 in the Iran–Iraq War in the 1980s.
-The M109 saw service with the British, Egyptian and Saudi Arabian Armies in the 1991 Gulf War.
-The M109 saw service with the U.S. Army in the Gulf War, as well as in the Iraq War from 2003 to 2011.
+The M109 saw service with the British, U.S. Army, Egyptian and Saudi Arabian Armies in the 1991 Gulf War.
+The M109 also saw service with the U.S. Army in the Iraq War from 2003 to 2011.

-Upgrades to the cannon, ammunition, fire control, survivability, and other electronics systems over the design's lifespan have expanded the system's capabilities, including tactical nuclear projectiles, guided projectiles (Copperhead), Rocket Assisted Projectiles (RAP), FAmily of SCAtterable Mines (FASCAM), and cluster munitions (the Dual-Purpose Improved Conventional Munition, DPICM).
+Upgrades to the cannon, ammunition, fire control, survivability, and other electronics systems over the design's lifespan have expanded the system's capabilities, including tactical nuclear projectiles, guided projectiles (Copperhead), rocket-assisted projectiles (RAP), family of scatterable mines (FASCAM), and cluster munitions (the dual-purpose improved conventional munition, DPICM).

 In August 2015, South Korean K55A1s fired rounds behind the Military Demarcation Line as a warning after several North Korean provocations.

-During the 2022 Russian invasion of Ukraine, Ukraine used M109 howitzers which were donated by Western countries.
+During the Russian invasion of Ukraine, Ukraine has used M109 howitzers donated by Western countries.
+According to video and photographic evidence compiled by the open-source intelligence website Oryx, as of 24 September 2024, at least 70 units of different variants had been lost (54 destroyed and 16 damaged).